imouatsi/Stock_HR/docs/DEPLOYMENT.md

 ## Prerequisites

-Before deploying the Stock & HR Management System, ensure you have the following:
+Before deploying 404 ENTERPRISE, ensure you have the following:

 - Node.js v14.x or later
 - MongoDB v4.4 or later